Globular cluster: History of observations

 The Messier 80 globular cluster in the constellation Scorpius is located about 30,000 light-years from the Sun and contains hundreds of thousands of stars.

 The count of known globular clusters in the Milky Way has continued to increase, reaching 83 in 1915, 93 in 1930, 97 by 1947, and 157 in 2010.
 The number of known globular clusters in the Milky Way reached 158 by the end of 2010, according to the European Southern Observatory, before two new globular clusters were discovered as part of the ESO's VISTA (Visible and Infrared Survey Telescope for Astronomy) infrared survey, known as Variables in the Vía Láctea (VVV) survey, bringing the total to 160 known globular clusters.
 The two discovered by VISTA in 2011 are named VVV CL001 and VVV CL002.

 Additional, undiscovered globular clusters are believed to be in the galactic bulge or hidden by the gas and dust of the Milky Way.
 For example, most of the Palomar Globular Clusters have only been discovered in the 1950s, with some located relatively close-by yet obscured by dust, while others reside in the very far reaches of the Milky Way halo.
 The Andromeda Galaxy, which is comparable in size to the Milky Way, may have as many as five hundred globulars.
 Every galaxy of sufficient mass in the Local Group has an associated system of globular clusters, as does almost every large galaxy surveyed.
-Some giant elliptical galaxies (particularly those at the centers of galaxy clusters), such as M 87, have as many as 13,000 globular clusters.
+Some giant elliptical galaxies (particularly those at the centers of galaxy clusters), such as M87, have as many as 13,000 globular clusters.